jagrosh/Selfbot/README.md

 ## Setup

 1. **Download the latest release JSelfBot.jar from the [releases page](https://github.com/jagrosh/Selfbot/releases).** You can download the config.txt and/or emojis.json if you wish, although they are just templates and not necessary.
+You can download run.bat for easier starting on Windows

 2. **Find your User Token.** In browser or desktop Discord, type `Ctrl-Shift-I`.
 Go to the Console section, and type `localStorage.token`.
 Your user token will appear. ⚠ **Do not share this token with anyone** ⚠ This token provides complete access to your Discord account, so never share it!